Oh sure, we have barbells and high-fives galore. But unlike many “bro” gyms, we’re body-positive, LGBTQ friendly, feminist, and nerdy to the core.

 Name: Karen Goetsch

 Tell us a little about yourself: I’m a perpetual list maker.
 I walk everywhere.
 I’ve lived in four states and traveled through most of the rest of the US.
 I’m an artist.
 I probably screen printed the shirt I’m wearing.

 Athletic background: As a kid I was a competitive gymnast.
 Since then, I’ve done track and field, played soccer, trained Capoeira, and done some partner acrobatics.
 I was unsure about strength training when I started because it seemed so unlike anything else I’ve done, but it makes me happy and I feel powerful.

 What made you want to be a coach: I love helping someone do something hard and realize how strong they are.
 Form and safety are also really important to me.
 I’ve injured myself too many times for pushing too hard or not having someone to watch my form and keep me from doing something “easier” that’s really just unsafe.
 I want to be there to prevent those kinds of injuries and to find ways to work out safely around them.

 Favorite food: Thin crust margherita pizza with fresh ingredients and berries (all the berries).

 Favorite exercise: Deadlifts and handstands

 Favorite song/musical genre to workout to: I completely tune out whatever music is on.
 If I’m working out alone, I probably forgot to put any music on.
 You might need to remind me about it.

 In 8 words or less tell us why you lift: This is the strongest I’ve ever been.

-We’re hiring interns and coaches.
-Please contact Coach Emily with any questions and to learn more!
+We’re accepting new interns!
+Please contact Coach Emily with any questions and to learn more.